-Time to make it official – you want to be a French citizen.
-No more tracking down paperwork, renewing your visa or rushing to the préfecture.
+Ready to become a French citizen?
+It's time to make it official — no more tracking down paperwork, renewing your visa, or rushing to the préfecture.

 Maybe you're moving to France and want that comfort of citizenship.
 Either way, take a look below to see which method of claiming citizenship is right for you.

 - Being a French citizen, you can rest easy knowing that you can stay, live and work in France for as long as you wish.

 - You can also live and work with little restrictions within the EU, including the UK, Spain, and Germany.

 There are several different ways to become a French citizen, it just requires a lot of paperwork, patience and perseverance.

 So, how do you get your hands on that burgundy French passport?
 Here are the ways you can become a French citizen:

 Le droit du sang, (jus sanguinis in Latin) or the ability to claim French citizenship based on descent, is one of the more popular ways to claim French nationality.
 If one or both of your parents are French citizens, you have the right to apply for French citizenship.

 Le droit du sol, (Jus soli in Latin) or the right to claim citizenship based on being born in France.

 Any child born in France to non-French citizens becomes a French citizen at the age of 18, as long as: